genereese/togo/README.md

  Applied EXCLUDE flag to: /usr
 ```

+-and, of course, if you want to remove a file from your RPM, simply remove it from the ./root directory tree and it will be removed from the RPM.

 Technically, you may now build your RPM with 'togo -bp', but you will probably want to update your version information, description, compression, etc. first:

 ```bash